Best science sets for children

 A great kit for KS1 children, this comes with a storybook-style manual.
 By following the story you build models of 20 structures and machines (including a Ferris wheel, a carousel and a roller coaster) and understand simple physics concepts by experimenting with different tracks, slopes, bends and weights.
 The sturdy storage case for the pieces is a great extra!

 Build a mini weather station and use your growing meteorology knowledge to conduct experiments and find out about climate change.
-The set includes plastic parts for assembling a weather station, thermometers, a water cycle demonstration set, a greenhouse effect demonstration set, a spiral template, pH paper, a seed tray and detailed instructions.
+The set includes plastic parts for assembling a wind vane, an anemometer, a thermometer and a rain gauge and explains how to create a terrarium by recycling a bottle.
+You will never need the forecast again!

 Construct your own safe out of chunky, recyclable cardboard and understand the inner workings of combination locks with this scientific puzzle toy.
 Includes step-by-step instructions and an information booklet.
 Other Koontz toys scientific sets include a sundial watch, a kaleidoscope, a periscope and a pendulum.